markdumay/dbm/README.md

 ## Prerequisites
 ### Host Requirements
-The Docker Build Manager (*dbm*) can run on any Docker-capable host that supports execution of POSIX-shell scripts.
+The Docker Build Manager (*dbm*) can run on any Docker-capable host that supports the execution of POSIX-shell scripts.
 Docker Compose needs to be installed too.
 The setup has been tested locally on macOS Big Sur and in production on a server running Ubuntu 20.04 LTS.

 ### Repository Requirements
-*dbm* assumes your respository defines three Docker Compose configurations.
-The production configuration amends or modifies the base image, and, in similar fashion, the development configuration adjusts the production configuration.
+*dbm* assumes your repository defines three Docker Compose configurations.
+The production configuration amends or modifies the base image, and, similarly, the development configuration adjusts the production configuration.
 See the [nginx-certbot][nginx-cerbot] repository for an example.
-1. `docker-compose.yml` -  Base configuration of the Docker image using Docker Compose notation
+1. `docker-compose.yml` - The base configuration of the Docker image using Docker Compose notation
 2. `docker-compose.prod.yml` - Production modifications to the base configuration
 3. `docker-compose.dev.yml`  - Development modifications to the production configuration

-For proper versioning support, the file `VERSION` needs to be present in the root of your repository.
+For proper versioning support, the file `VERSION` needs to be present at the root of your repository.
 It is recommended to use [semantic versioning][semver_url].

 ## Deployment
-Docker Build Manager works best if integrated as a submodule in your own repository.
-Run the following command from within your repository directory to add *dbm* as submodule.
+Docker Build Manager works best if integrated as a submodule in your repository.
+Run the following command from within your repository directory to add *dbm* as a submodule.

 ```console
 git submodule add https://github.com/markdumay/dbm dbm